nialloc9/java_simple_calculator/README.md

 # java_simple_calculator
-This is a simple calculator created using JAVA.
+This is a simple calculator created using JAVA just for fun.
+Screenshots have been added for your convenience.